List of Major League Baseball mascots: Billy The Marlin (Miami Marlins)

 Billy The Marlin is the official mascot of the Miami Marlins.
 Resembling a marlin with limbs, he can be seen at every Marlins home game.
-He competes in a waterboat race, which is a computer-animated video shown on the screen, during each game.
+He competes in a waterboat race, which is an animated video shown on the screen, during each game.
 The name, picked by original team owner Wayne Huizenga, is derived from the fact that a marlin is a billfish, and Huizenga wanted a name that was different from the baseball type names of other mascots (like Slider and Sluggerrr) and one that children could remember more easily.
 On Mother's Day and Father's Day, Billy is joined by his parents, Bill Sr. and Betty the Marlin.
 Billy is also seen at games dancing with kids on the field in between innings and making special appearances in the Fan Zone.

 On Opening Day of 1997, the year the Marlins won their first World Series Championship, a Navy SEAL who was parachuting into Hard Rock Stadium (then known as Pro Player Stadium) as Billy, lost the head in mid-air.
 While the crowd was unaware of the problem, media outlets had been alerted to Billy's parachute entrance.
-When he didn't arrive, the media ran with the story, getting national attention and leading to ESPN's Dan Patrick's nightly quote, "Bring me the head of Billy the Marlin!"
+When he did not arrive, the media ran with the story, getting national attention and leading to ESPN's Dan Patrick's nightly quote, "Bring me the head of Billy the Marlin!"

 The original Billy The Marlin was John Routh, who spent 10 years (1993–2002) entertaining Marlins fans.
 Routh previously portrayed the University of Miami mascots, Sebastian the Ibis and The Miami Maniac from 1983 to 1993, and prior to that, Cocky for the University of South Carolina Gamecocks.

 Blooper (Atlanta Braves)

-Since opening day 2018, Blooper has served as the official mascot of the Atlanta Braves.
+Since opening day 2018, Blooper has served as the current official mascot of the Atlanta Braves.
 He, too, has a Twitter account and is present in community events in the Atlanta area and around all of Georgia.
 Usually wearing a Braves jersey, he is unique for wearing goggles with the uniform and the hat.